Why your morning habits matter

 Tip* Download the app called ‘Alarmy’.
 I love it and kind of hate it at the same time, why?
 Because you will not be able to go back to sleep with this alarm.
 There are a few different ways you can turn your alarm off, all of which involve you being wide awake.
 I’ve opted for answering difficult maths questions and the alarm WILL NOT turn off until you’ve answered all the questions correctly.
 Another option is to take a picture of a particular image in your house, your best chances with this option is to choose an image in another room, such as your fridge.

 Did you know that about 60% of your body is made of water and after a good nights sleep of about 7-8 hours the first thing your body needs is water.
-I put a fresh glass of water by my bedside every evening before I go to sleep, which I then have waiting for me as soon as I wake up.
-I just need to be careful not to knock it over as I’m reaching for my alarm!
-Maybe I should change to a bottle instead of a glass…
+I put a fresh bottle of water by my bedside every evening before I go to sleep, which I then have waiting for me as soon as I wake up.

 When you take a couple minutes out of your morning to set daily goals for yourself, not only are you setting yourself up for a productive day but can you imagine how much you would be able to accomplish in the next year.
 To take this a step further, take 5 minutes every morning to review your long term goals, doing so will keep you focused on creating the results you want.